qizekun/OmniSpatial/README.md

 mkdir -p dataset
 huggingface-cli download --resume-download qizekun/OmniSpatial --local-dir dataset --repo-type dataset
 ```
-In this leaderboard, we use `OmniSpatial_1.5K.zip`, and the `OmniSpatial_full_8.4K.zip` is a larger version with 8.4K samples, which includes the same 1.5K samples plus additional 6.9K samples for future research.
+In this leaderboard, we use `OmniSpatial-test.zip`, and the `OmniSpatial-train.zip` is a larger version for training exploration.
-The dataset is downloaded to `dataset/`, unzip `OmniSpatial_1.5K.zip` and let the structure as follows:
+The dataset is downloaded to `dataset/`, unzip `OmniSpatial-test.zip` and let the structure as follows:
 ```
 dataset/
 ├── Complex_Logic/